Heart Month: Share these healthy heart tips with your Valentine

 Washington offers Quit Line, a free hotline for phone counseling and support, quit plans, tips and tools.
 Call: 800-QUIT-NOW (800-784-8669), Spanish: 877-NO-FUME, TTY: 877-777-6534 or visit www.quitline.com.

 Checking in with your health care provider on a regular basis gives you an independent assessment of your health.

 Your provider can check your blood pressure, cholesterol levels and other indicators and help you take steps to become healthier.

 With your health care provider, you can make good decisions about diet and exercise.
 Following these steps may help keep your heart healthy longer.

-Dr. Uma Krishnan is a cardiologist and chief of outpatient outreach for cardiovascular services at MultiCare Health System.
+Dr. Uma Krishnan is a cardiologist and director of MultiCare’s Women’s Heart Center.

 About The Author